 Age-related hearing loss takes place in the inner ear.

-Inner ear problems can impact a person’s internal equilibrium, increasing the likelihood that you’ll fall down.
+Inner ear problems can impact a person’s internal equilibrium, increasing the likelihood that you’ll fall.

-Hearing loss can also affect how much immediate information you’re able to gain from your environment.
-This can lead to a diminished awareness of your surroundings, which has been shown to contribute to disorientation and falls.
+Hearing loss can also affect the amount of information you’re able to gain from your environment.
+This can lead to a diminished awareness of your surroundings, which has been shown to contribute to disorientation.

-People with untreated hearing loss are 1.4 times more likely to have a fall event for every 10 dB of hearing they’ve lost.
+People with untreated hearing loss are 1.4 times more likely to fall for every 10 dB of hearing they’ve lost.

-That means if you have severe hearing loss, you could have increased fall risk as much as 4-5 fold.
+That means, if you have severe hearing loss, you have an increased fall risk of as much as four- to five-fold.

-Falls are expensive with extended stays in the hospital and rehab.
-In the US, Medicare only pays around 80% of the bill, leaving you to pay the rest.
-That’s a lot more than a pair of expensive hearing aids!
+Falls are painful and expensive, with extended stays in the hospital and rehab.
+In the US, Medicare only pays roughly 80% of the bill, leaving you to pay the rest.
+Those costs are more expensive than a pair of hearing aids!

-4. Your Frustration Could Be Misinterpreted Anger at Loved Ones
+4. Your Frustration May be Misinterpreted as Anger by Loved Ones

-Couple’s counseling will cost you a lot more than a hearing aid in money, time and strain on the relationship.
+Couples counseling will cost you a lot more than a hearing aid in terms of money, time, and strain on your relationship.
 You can get your hearing loss treated to avoid this emotional and financial expense.

-5. You Can Feel All Alone in a Room Full of People
+5. You May Feel All Alone in a Room Full of People

-Untreated hearing loss can cause you to feel separate from others.
-When you ignore the signs your hearing is impaired, you’ll have to compensate with acting like you heard all the words your spouse just said to you.
-Or the warm greeting from a friend.
+Untreated hearing loss can cause you to feel isolated from others.
+When you ignore the signs your hearing is impaired, you’ll have to compensate by acting like you’ve heard all the words your spouse just said to you or that you fully understood the conversation with a friend.

-Faking in this way can injure the bond between you and everyone around you.
+Faking it can damage the bond between you and those around you.
 This can lead to feelings of isolation and loneliness if you allow it to continue.

-6. Your Overall Quality of Life is Greatly Affected
+6. Your Overall Quality of Life will be Greatly Affected

 By now, it’s probably quite obvious that choosing to ignore your hearing loss can cause great rifts in your life.

 Your entire quality of life will be impacted.
-It costs you time, money and even relationships.
+Hearing loss costs time, money, and even relationships.

-From losing a job to missing out on your grandchild’s starring role in the school play, your experiences and overall life quality will take the brunt of the damage.
+From losing a job to missing your grandchild’s starring role in the school play, your experiences and overall quality of life will be adversely affected.

-7. The Quality of Life of Your Family is Impacted
+7. Your Family’s Quality of Life will be Negatively Impacted

-When you overlook the changes in your hearing, you’re not the only one who suffers.
-Your family members might unknowingly contribute to the source of your frustration by accusing you of ignoring them or becoming angry themselves.
+When you overlook the decline in your hearing, you’re not the only one who suffers.
+Your family members might unknowingly contribute to your frustration by accusing you of ignoring them or becoming angry at you.

-This can cause you to take out your anger and frustration on them unfairly.
+This can cause you to unfairly take out your anger and frustration on them.

 Safeguarding Your Hearing

-Ignoring your hearing loss can have overwhelmingly negative effects on you and everyone else involved.
-When your hearing is checked regularly, you can avoid these unnecessary expenses and consequences.
+Ignoring your hearing loss can have overwhelmingly negative effects on you and everyone else in your life.
+When your hearing is checked regularly by a hearing specialist, you can avoid these unnecessary expenses and consequences.